 When it comes to the fridge, you have several sections to work with: Upper/middle/lower shelves, door storage and drawers.
-Now that you have the general layout, try to organize your items in order of use.
-Leftovers, quick meals and snacks on the higher shelves, anything that doesn’t need to be extra cold in the door of the fridge and anything needing to be prepped or cooked (Vegetables, meat, grains etc) on the lower shelves and in the drawers.
+Now that you have the general layout try to organize your items in order of use.
+Leftovers, quick meals and snacks on the higher shelves, anything that doesn’t need to be extra cold in the fridge’s door and anything needing to be prepped or cooked (Vegetables, meat, grains, etc.) on the lower shelves and in the drawers.
 Try to keep all the vegetables together in one drawer and all the meats together in the other for safe and clean storage.

 Labels, Labels, Labels: